-- NASA’s NEO Surveyor mission will launch as early as 2025 to find near-Earth objects, or NEOs—asteroids and comets with orbits that come close to Earth.
+- NASA’s NEO Surveyor mission will launch in 2026 to find near-Earth objects, or NEOs — asteroids and comets with orbits that come close to Earth.

-- NEO Surveyor will find 90 percent of near-Earth objects with diameters of at least 140 meters.
+- NEO Surveyor will find 90% of near-Earth objects with diameters of at least 140 meters.
 An impact from an object that large could level an entire city.

 Space may be vast, but it’s not empty.
 Earth is bombarded by tiny space rocks called meteors every day, most of which burn up in our atmosphere.
 Larger meteors, like the one that exploded over Chelyabinsk, Russia in 2013, can damage buildings and cause minor injuries.
 And on rare occasions, asteroids and comets strike Earth and cause global devastation—the dinosaurs perished when this happened 66 million years ago.